benschw/benschw.github.io/_drafts/microservices.md

 end there is no right way to balance these two concerns and the individual needs of an application and a given microservice interface must be analyzed.

-Technical limitations also play a role in the design of an API.
-Microservice communication is relatively slow when compared to the communication of monolithic components because it is typically done over a network.
-This necessitates a coarse grained interface to keep communication performant.
-For instance, if you know that consumers of a service need to operate on a list of data, include all the information necessary to do the operations along with the list as a single API call.
-This way your consumers will not have to first ask for the list and then each individual entity to do their work.

 ## The Technical Flexibility and Constraints of Microservices